aldwingalapon/masscomm/wp-content/plugins/sumome/Readme.txt

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

->SumoMe provides free tools you need to grow your WordPress site.
+>Sumo provides free tools you need to grow your WordPress site.
 This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
 The free tools include:
 >
->`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost, or others).
+>`List Builder` will let you create a fancy lightbox pop up to [build email subscriptions](http://sumo.com/?src=wordpress) (for MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, Maropost, or others).
 >
 >`Share` makes it insanely easy for people to share on mobile or web all of your great content.
 >